|

 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 14.00 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn up to 21.75 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
+It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.

 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.